Tocard/documentation/docs/node-runners/run-a-node.md

 npm install -g streamr-broker@latest
 ```

--   There can be plenty of output from npm.
+There can be plenty of output from npm.
 If the installation fails with an error, you should address it before continuing.

 ### Step 2: Configure your node with streamr-broker-init
 -   Run `streamr-broker-init` to generate a configuration file using a step-by-step wizard.
 Answer the questions by using arrow keys and ‘enter’ to navigate.
--   Generate or Import Ethereum private key: generate one unless you have one you want to use with the node
+-   Generate or Import Ethereum private key: Generate one unless you have one you want to use with the node
--   Plugins to enable: select the interface protocols you're planning to use and press 'enter'
+-   Plugins to enable: Hit enter
--   Select ports for plugins: press 'enter' for each one to use the defaults
--   Path to store the configuration: press 'enter' to use the default
+-   Path to store the configuration: Press 'enter' to use the default path

 Towards the end, the wizard asks if you would like it to display your Ethereum private key.
 From here, you should copy-paste it to a safe place!
 You can also find it later in the configuration file, which is saved by default to `.streamr/broker-config.json` under your home directory.